 13. Take Home Flowers and Plants

-One of the most frequently asked questions is whether you can take flowers home with you.
+One of the most frequently asked questions is whether you can take flowers home.
 The answer is yes, thanks to the Armstrong Garden Center gift shop.

 Pick up some cut ranunculus or take home some bulbs to grow at home in the ground or containers.
-You can also find plenty of other plants, flowers, pots, and tools for sale here too.
+You can also find plenty of other plants, flowers, pots, and tools for sale here.

 14. Spend the Night

-You have some choice when it comes to Carlsbad hotels near The Flower Fields.
-The two closest, which are located above the Carlsbad flower fields, are The Cassara Carlsbad and Grand Pacific Palisades.
+You have some choices regarding Carlsbad hotels near The Flower Fields.
+The two closest, located above the Carlsbad flower fields, are The Cassara Carlsbad and Grand Pacific Palisades.
 A shuttle will take guests to The Flower Fields (and beyond).

 The Cassara Carlsbad is popular with families for its two-bedroom Karlsbad Suites.
 Grand Pacific Palisades are vacation rental condos with full kitchens and one to three bedrooms.
 Both share a kids’ water play and swimming pools.